-Her current book project, Property in the Shadow of Post-Conflict Colombia, is an ethnography of property in the space of ambiguity between peace and war.
+Her book manuscript, Property in the Shadow of Post-Conflict Colombia, is an ethnography of property in the space of ambiguity between peace and war.
 The manuscript examines two state projects: a national land restitution program designed to return and title rural land to displaced people who lost it in Colombia’s civil war, and a municipal infrastructure project in Medellín that aspired to “turn the page on violence” through green, equitable urban planning.
 It analyzes the ways that property becomes both a critical element of and an obstacle to peace through these programs, against the backdrop of the peace talks between the Colombian government and the Revolutionary Armed Forces of Colombia (FARC) guerrillas.
 While debates around transitional justice often privilege the penal, the book argues that property’s intimate relationship to other concepts – such as race, territory, violence, speculation, and risk – renders it a generative legal form in war and peace, allowing its reordering to effect broad social, environmental, and political transformation.

-Morris has work published or forthcoming in Cultural Anthropology, American Anthropologist, and the Revista Colombiana de Antropología.
+Morris has work published or forthcoming in Cultural Anthropology, American Anthropologist, Alabama Law Review, and the Revista Colombiana de Antropología.
 Her research has received support from the National Science Foundation, the Social Science Research Council, the Wenner-Gren Foundation, and the Inter-American Foundation.
 She is a 2021 recipient of the University Research Council Faculty Scholars Research Award at the University of Cincinnati and of the College of Law’s Goldman Prize for Excellence in Teaching.

 Professor Morris holds a J.D. cum laude from Harvard Law School, a Ph.D. in Anthropology from the University of Chicago, a M.A. in Law and Diplomacy with a focus on international environment and resource policy from The Fletcher School at Tufts University, and a B.S. in Policy Analysis and Management from Cornell University.
 Prior to joining the University of Cincinnati, Morris was the ABF/NSF Postdoctoral Fellow in Law and Inequality at the American Bar Foundation and a senior researcher at the Bogotá-based Center for Law, Justice and Society (Dejusticia).
 She has also worked in human rights and environmental advocacy in the United States, South Africa, and Latin America.